pyomeca/bioptim/README.md

 ### Enum: InterpolationType
 The type of interpolation something is.
 - CONSTANT needs only one column, since it does not change over time
 - CONSTANT_WITH_FIRST_AND_LAST_DIFFERENT needs three columns.
-The first and last columns correspond to the first and last node, while the remaining interdiate node are treated as CONSTANT from the middle column
+The first and last columns correspond to the first and last node, while the remaining intermediate nodes are treated as CONSTANT from the middle column
 - LINEAR, needs two columns.
 It corresponds to the first and last node and is linearly interpolated in between.
 - EACH_FRAME, needs as many as nodes.
 It is not an interpolation per se, but it allows the user to specify all the nodes individually.
 - SPLINE, needs five columns.
 It performs a cubic spline to interpolate